GM82Project/gm82snd/readme.txt

 /!\ Caution: this function uses file_find.
 If you're trying to find folders
     to load, make sure you create a list beforehand, and then navigate the list outside of a file find loop.
 Otherwise, errors will occur.

+sound_add_directory_ext(dir,extension,kind,streamed,nameprefix)
+    This function allows you to specify whether sounds are meant to be streamed, while also allowing you to define a prefix to be attached to the sound names as they're loaded.
+Useful for when you have folders with identical files and want to be able to differentiate them.

+sound_add_pack(filename)
+    Adds a whole pack of sound effects.
+Returns a ds_list with all loaded sound ids as strings.

+sound_create_pack(sourcedir,filename)
+    Creates such packs from a directory.
+The resulting pack is compressed and can only contain valid sound extensions, which can NOT be streamed.
+    Be careful not to pack invalid files - this will crash when trying to load the pack in.

+sound_unpack_pack(pack,dir)
+    Extracts all files from a sound pack to the defined directory.

 sound_password(string)
     Sets the password for encrypting or decrypting sound files.
 Setting a